fanart-tv/fanartwiki/docs/General/why denied.md

 ![logo-not-visible](../../../assets/images/why-denied/logo-not-visible.jpg){ id='denied-card-image' style="border-radius;.5em;"}

-The left image looks great on black and inversely the right on white.
+**Problem:** The left image looks great on black and inversely the right on white.
 A standard Drop Shadow would fix the left image, but the right image requires either a white Drop Shadow, or more preferably a thin white stroke.
 A white glow could also be used.
 The point is to never forget that these logos are going to be displayed against all types of backgrounds and you must be able to clearly see it on all of them.

 **Fix:** Add a shadow, stroke or glow to your logo if needed